HenryJobst/SevSeg/README.md

 SevSeg
 ======
  Copyright 2014 Dean Reading
+ with some additions of Henry Jobst 2015 (optional use of a shift register for the segments)

  Licensed under the Apache License, Version 2.0 (the "License");
  you may not use this file except in compliance with the License.